AustenLamacraft/Theories-of-Quantum-Matter/docs/_lectures/MoreSecondQuantization.md

 \end{align}
 $$

-You might notice that this expression double counts the case $\alpha=\beta=\gamma=\delta$ in the case of bosons.
-When does this matter?
-As usual we are interested in the continuum limit.
-When $\varphi_\alpha(x)$ are plane wave states this involves the usual prescription
+You might notice that this expression weights the case $\alpha=\beta=\gamma=\delta$ by a factor $2N_\alpha^2$ when it should have $N_\alpha(N_\alpha-1)$ in the case of bosons, and zero for fermions.
+On the other hand, such cases amount to a sum over a _single index_, where the general case is a sum over a double index.
+It seems reasonable, then, that this accounting error is not important in the thermodynamic limit.
+For instance, in the case that $\varphi_\alpha(x)$ are plane wave states we have the usual prescription

 $$
 \sum_\alpha(\cdots) \longrightarrow L\int (\cdots)\frac{dk}{2\pi},
 $$

-_assuming_ the integrand is smooth.
+assuming the integrand is smooth.
 In this case the error in \eqref{more_rho2result} is a factor of $L^{-1}$ smaller than what we retain.
-However, if the occupancies of the single particle states are not smooth functions, this conclusion is not safe.
-We will meet this situation when we discuss Bose condensates in [Lecture 8]({{ site.baseurl }}/lectures/BoseGas/).
+We do however have to be careful in Bose condensates, where one state has a finite fraction of the particles and this argument does not apply.

 We can express the result \eqref{more_rho2result} in terms of the density and density matrix as